Kitware/pybsm/docs/release_notes/pending_release.rst

 Tests

-* Add tests for `reflectance2photoelectrons` and its downstream functions.

 * Documented exceptions for `reflectance2photoelectrons` and its downstream functions.

+* Added tests for `reflectance2photoelectrons` and its downstream functions.